Two Medicine Formation: History of research

 In 1913, a US Geological Survey crew headed by Eugene Stebinger and a US National Museum crew headed by Charles Gilmore worked together to excavate the first dinosaur of the formation.
 Stebinger was the first to identify the Two Medicine Formation and formally described the first fossils in a scientific paper published in 1914.
 Gilmore returned to the Formation in 1928 and 1935.
 During this time frame only three species were named and of these only Styracosaurus ovatus and Edmontonia rugosidens are still regarded as valid.
 Barnum Brown prospected the formation in 1933, but found nothing significant.
 Both of their research were interrupted by World War II.
-In 1977, Trexler reports finding hadrosaur remains west of Choteau, Montana.
+In 1977, David Trexler reports finding hadrosaur remains west of Choteau, Montana.
 During the next year baby hadrosaurs were discovered.
 In 1979, Horner and Makela referred these hadrosaur bones to Maiasaura peeblesorum.
 The announcement attracted renewed scientific interest to the formation and many new kinds of dinosaurs were discovered.
 More nesting sites were discovered later, including the Devil's Coulee site yielding Hypacrosaurus stebingeri in southern Alberta in 1987.